Quadditch/quadditch-unreal/README.md

 Most important stuff happens in the quadcopter blueprint

+[This forum post](https://forums.unrealengine.com/t/game-state-game-instance-game-mode-which-one-to-use-for-what/399795/2) is very helpful for understanding how to use the various network-related components of an Unreal Engine game.
+The page also includes a link to the network compendium, which goes into even more detail.

 To toggle minimap between follow player and fixed orientation, go to quadcopter blueprint and change the spring arm holding the overhead screen capture object.
 The property to change is "inherit yaw"

 ### Trouble building (missing symbols about topic / service conversion)?